Chichijima Island 父島

 The island is renowned for its white, sandy beaches, which offer plenty of excitement.
 Miyanohama and Tsurihama, on the north side of the island, are great spots for snorkeling.

 There are also picnic tables and toilet facilities nearby.
-Swim around the submerged shipwreck of the Hinko-maru, a Japanese ship sunk just off the island in World War II, off the east coast of the island at Sakaiura Beach.
+Swim around the submerged shipwreck of the Hinko-maru, a Japanese ship sunk just off the island in World War II, off the west coast of the island at Sakaiura Beach.
 There are lots of other water sports to try too, including sea kayaking, fishing and surfing.